 What does it mean to be a poor church, for the poor?

-What does it mean to be a Church for – or even of – the poor?
-This is a question which Church Action on Poverty has wrestled with for more than 30 years, but one which we will be pursuing with renewed vigour over the coming years, through our new ‘Church of the poor’ programme launched in summer 2016.
+This is a question which Church Action on Poverty has wrestled with for more than 30 years, but one which we are now pursuing with renewed vigour through our ‘Church on the Margins’ programme launched in summer 2016.

 Our core mission is to help build a powerful movement within the churches based on genuine solidarity with people struggling to make ends meet.
 Our programmes and campaigns all work towards this goal.